cynthiachan-piknic/mypiknic-docs/README.md

-# ☕ Café Documentation
+# Piknic Documents

-Welcome to our café's internal documentation!
+Welcome to My Piknic's internal documentation.
 Use the sidebar to browse recipes, allergy notes, and checklists.

 ---